SVG

 const svgRoot = document.querySelector('svg')!;svgRoot.appendChild(path); // paints correctly7.3 What toElement does in detail

-Section titled “7.3 What toElement does in detail”- Looks at the leading tag of the input.
+Section titled “7.3 What toElement does in detail”- Parses the input through a

-<svg>wrapper (any ofg,path,circle,rect,line,polygon,polyline,ellipse,text,tspan,defs,use,symbol,clipPath,mask,pattern,filter,marker,linearGradient,radialGradient,stop,image,foreignObject) → wraps in<svg xmlns="...">, parses, and returns the first child.
-Caller is responsible for parenting it inside an existing<svg>to render. - HTML → uses the standard
+g,path,circle,rect,line,polygon,polyline,ellipse,text,tspan,defs,use,symbol,clipPath,mask,pattern,filter,marker,linearGradient,radialGradient,stop,image,foreignObject) → wrap in<svg xmlns="...">, XML-parse, return the first child.
+The caller is responsible for parenting it inside an existing<svg>to render. - Otherwise (plain HTML) → return the parsed element directly.

 7.4 When you need toElement vs. when mount is enough